 W.H.
 Croxford is a place to be who you are.
-High school is a place to discover what you what to become.
+High school is a place to discover who you want to become.
 To our students, new and returning, we look forward to meeting you and working with you to achieve your academic, social, emotional, and career aspirations.
 We are all committed to your success.